JSitter/react_visualizer_challenge/README.md

 ## Running The Build

-After the code is transpiled is is ready to be served.
+After the code is transpiled, it is ready to be served.

 Use the command: